DessimozLab/Archaeal-Fusexins/README.md

 Structures
 ---------
-Contains the set of monomeric structures used for structure-based phylogenetics figures ( Figure 4.c ; Supp Figures 12-14).
+Contains the set of monomeric structures used for structure-based phylogenetics figures ( Figure 4.c ).

 Protein-comparison-tool
 -----------------------
 This script runs Fatcat and TMalign as well as FastmME and Clustalo to create trees and sequence alignments based on structural comparison. ( Figure 4.c ).
-Notebooks are also included showing how the jackknife ( Supp Figure 14 ), molecular dynamics( Supp Figure 13 ) and structural distane vs sequence distance comparisons( Supp Figure 11 ) were done using this structural alignment metric.

 Hmmer_vs_metaclust
 ------------------